 Transitional cell carcinoma of the renal pelvis is uncommon compared to renal cell carcinoma and can be challenging to identify on routine imaging when small.

 This article concerns itself with TCCs of the renal pelvis specifically.
-For a general discussion of this tumour please see transitional cell carcinoma of the urinary tract.
+For a general discussion of this tumor, please see transitional cell carcinoma of the urinary tract.
 For other locations, please refer to transitional cell carcinoma of the ureter and transitional cell carcinoma of the bladder.

 Epidemiology of transitional cell carcinomas of the renal pelvis is similar to those of the rest of the urinary tract: please refer to TCCs of urinary tract for further details.